lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 * **output**: the name of the output `.root` ntuples.
 These will get registered in bookkeeping as well.
 * **input**: the bookkeeping path of the data you're running over.
 This is what you located during the [bookkeeping lesson](bookkeeping), and is unique to the 2016 magnet-down job, so it doesn't belong under `defaults`.

-For a full list of the available options, and information on their allowed values, in the [AP documentation](https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions/-/blob/master/README.md).
+For a full list of the available options, and information on their allowed values, see the [Analysis Productions README](https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions).

 {% challenge "Add a magnet-up job" %}